Getting Started

 Each XML file contains a TEI-encoded tagset.
 The most important human-readable information is contained in the following XML-elements/properties:

-The exported CSV file contains the following column names:
+The CSV file contains the following column names:

 a.
 Tagset b.
 Tagset ID c.
 Tag d.
 Tag ID e.
 Tag Path f.
 Tag Parent ID g.
 Tag Color h.
 Tag Author i.
 Project Name j.
 Project ID k.
 Tag Properties & Values & Property ID